Yettel Bulgaria

-Yettel Bulgaria (formerly known as Telenor Bulgaria) is a mobile network and the third largest fixed telecommunications company in Bulgaria.
+Yettel Bulgaria (formerly known as Telenor Bulgaria) is the largest mobile network and the third largest fixed telecommunications company in Bulgaria.
 The company was founded under the name "Cosmo Bulgaria Mobile" in 2001 by OTE and operated under the brand name "Globul" until 2014.
 In 2013 it was bought by Telenor and changed its name.
 In August 2018, the company was acquired by PPF, a Czech private investment fund.
 The company continued to use the Telenor brand until 1 March 2022, when it was renamed to Yettel Bulgaria.
+In February 2024, the company was acquired by e& (Etisalat), and the merger was approved by Bulgaria's competition watchdog.
+However the branding of Yettel has not yet been changed.

 History

 The company was founded in 2001 by telecommunications corporation OTE group, from 2005 to 2013 it was part of the Cosmote brand line of the group, since August 2013, is 100% owned by Norwegian telecommunications corporation Telenor which acquired it from OTE in for EUR 717 million.

 At the end of 2012, Globul reported 4.5 million subscribers (up from 3.9 million in March 2011), with 36% subscriber market share.
 As of 2012, Globul had about 62% contract subscribers, about 38% prepaid subscribers, and abound 220,000 fixed-line subscribers.

 Globul changed its company logo in June 2006 to unify it with the Cosmote brand.

-Second rebranding started on 16 October 2014 after Telenor's acquisition.
-Globul has been using Telenor's name since November 2014.
+The second rebranding started on October 16, 2014 after Telenor's acquisition.
+The rebrand was complete on November 4, 2014.

 In January 2018, the company's management confirmed media reports that there is interest in sale of Telenor's business in Southeast Europe, including Telenor Bulgaria.
 In March 2018, Telenor sold its business in Central and East Europe (Bulgaria, Hungary, Montenegro and Serbia) to the investment fund PPF, for a sum of 2.8 billion euros.